 You will need some experience navigating and using the Internet.
 Important skills include knowing how to download files, attach document files to e-mail and use word processing software.
-Your instructor will provide you with an orientation to the class on the first scheduled class meeting (an on-line orientation learning module is available in your Blackboard course).
+Your instructor will provide you with an orientation to the class on the first scheduled class meeting (an on-line orientation learning module is available in your Moodle Learning Management System).
 Technical skills required to successfully complete a hybrid course will not be in excess of the expectations for a face-to-face course.

 What if I don't have equipment needed at home to access a Hybrid course?